Mental Health Advice for International Students

 Daniela was gleefully emphatic about her number-one tip to keep herself on track: “In order to manage stress, I need to have to-do lists!” she says.
 “Keeping my list updated makes me feel productive and it helps me to keep up with deadlines.
 At the beginning of the semester, I try to put all of the deadlines on my Google calendar, so I am able to see which deadline is coming up and stay on track.
 Additionally, if I know that I will have a busy day, I try to buy or cook food that I like [in order] to motivate myself!”

 Dr. Gottlieb concurs: “One of the most useful ways to stave off overwhelming stress is to initiate some sort of consistent structure to your week.
 Try to keep as much of a schedule as possible, but do leave some room for flexibility in order to give yourself a break as needed.
 Don’t be too rigid about it.
 Sometimes the best stress reducer is to take that break!”
-She suggests a written or digital schedule—whatever is easiest for you to maintain both daily and all semester.
+She suggests a written or digital schedule — whatever is easiest for you to maintain both daily and all semester.

-“Each day should include a combination of things that bring both ‘mastery’—a sense of accomplishment, such as cleaning up your desk or tackling a first-draft outline for that paper—and ‘pleasure,’ pure enjoyment or relaxation, such as going for a hike or watching a funny TV show,” says Gottlieb.
+“Each day should include a combination of things that bring both ‘mastery’ — a sense of accomplishment, such as cleaning up your desk or tackling a first-draft outline for that paper — and ‘pleasure,’ pure enjoyment or relaxation, such as going for a hike or watching a funny TV show,” says Gottlieb.
 “Seinfeld” re-runs?
 We can handle that.
 Tasks like laundry, errands, classes, and appointments fall under “have-to’s.”

-“The goal is to work to bring all three—have-to, mastery, and pleasure activities—into balance,” says Gottlieb.
+“The goal is to work to bring all three — have-to, mastery, and pleasure activities — into balance,” says Gottlieb.
 “If there is too much of one category and not enough of another, we tend to feel depleted or stressed or bored or overwhelmed or unrelaxed, or some combo of these!
 So, take a look at your current schedule.
 Can you shift the balance a little bit?
 That’s a good first step and a skill that can take you through some challenging weeks of the semester, whether you are in-person or remote.”

 Remember: This Is Not Forever, It Is Just for Now

+You will get through this.
+This, too, shall pass.
+The only way over it is through it.
 These may seem like clichés, but they are also the truth.
-If there is a positive aspect of the COVID pandemic, it is that we have the opportunity to become more reflective, more appreciative of others, and kinder.
-Getting support from friends, classmates, family members, and mental health and wellness professionals is paramount to the college experience—and to getting through COVID.
+Getting support from friends, classmates, family members, and mental health and wellness professionals is paramount to the college experience.

 “This is an absolutely unprecedented and extremely challenging time to be a college student, and an international one at that!” says Gottlieb.
 “It’s important to be honest with yourself if you are having a hard time, and reach out to your program or university.
 Remember these basic tips: Give yourself a break, be kind to yourself, and pat yourself on the back for working so hard to manage life in another country during this pandemic!
 There are many people within your university here, and your home country, who want you to feel healthy and have a successful, enjoyable international learning experience.”

-College abroad is difficult, but never doubt that is worth it.”—Daniela, UIC
+College abroad is difficult, but never doubt that is worth it.” — Daniela, UIC

 “As an international student, I understand how lonely and challenging it can be,” Daniela says, “however, being abroad is a unique experience that I wouldn’t change for anything in the world.
 All of the struggle certainly pays off as you experience incredible personal growth, you learn about other cultures, and you master new skills.
 We are all feeling stressed, especially during these challenging times, so don’t forget to reach out to others if you are feeling low.
 You are not alone!”

-Discover how Shorelight can help you make the most of your time studying in the US
+Discover how Shorelight can help you make the most of your time studying in the US >